justarecipe/justarecipe.github.io/_drafts/instant-pot-20-minute-spaghetti-squash.md

 INGREDIENTS

-1 midsize spaghetti squash
+* 1 midsize spaghetti squash

-1 cup water
+* 1 cup water

-i tsp olive oil
+* 1 tsp olive oil

-salt and pepper to taste
+* salt and pepper to taste

 Wash your spaghetti squash and slice in half lengthwise.
 The rind is thick so approach it as you would a watermelon of butternut squash and make sure your knife hasn't dulled.